Botanical Name: Lantana camara

 Water: Keep soil evenly moist, not soggy spring through fall; slightly drier in winter.
 Established plants will tolerate drier soil.

 Humidity: Moderate to high (around 50% relative humidity or higher).
-Stand plant on a tray of wet pebbles or use a cool-mist room humidifier to increase humidity.
+Stand pot on a tray of wet pebbles or use a cool-mist room humidifier to increase humidity near your houseplant.

 Temperature: Normal room temperatures 60-75°F/16-24°C suit these tropical beauties.
 Lantana plants are cold-hardy to USDA Zone 9, if you put them outdoors.

 Fertilizer: Feed every 2 weeks with a liquid or water-soluble fertilizer diluted by half while plant is growing.

 Propagation: Take stem tip cuttings in spring or early summer.
 They'll root easily in moist soil.
 Lantana seeds are easy to germinate.
 If you want to collect seeds from your plant, allow some flowers to go to seed in the fall.
 Store seeds in a cool, dry place then sow them indoors in early spring.